PrefectHQ/prefect/docs/guides/prefect-deploy.md

 This file has three deployment declarations, each referencing a different flow.
 Each deployment declaration has a unique `name` field and can be deployed individually by using the `--name` flag when deploying.

-For example, to deploy `deployment-1` we would run:
+For example, to deploy `deployment-1` you would run:

 <div class="terminal">
 ```bash